silverqx/TinyORM/docs/tinyorm-relationships.md

 where user_id = ? and (active = 1 or votes >= 100)
 ```

-<a name="relationship-methods-vs-dynamic-properties"></a>
+<a name="relationship-methods"></a>
-### Relationship Methods Vs. Dynamic Properties
+### Relationship Methods

-If you do not need to add additional constraints to an TinyORM relationship query, you may access the relationship as if it were a property.
+If you do not need to add additional constraints to an TinyORM relationship query, you may access the relationship directly.
 For example, continuing to use our `User` and `Post` example models, we may access all of a user's posts like so:

-    use App\Models\User;
+    #include "models/user.hpp"

-    $user = User::find(1);
+    auto user = User::find(1);

-    foreach ($user->posts as $post) {
+    for (auto *post : user->getRelationValue<Post>("posts")) {
         //
     }

-Dynamic relationship properties perform "lazy loading", meaning they will only load their relationship data when you actually access them.
+The `getRelationValue<Related>` method performs "lazy loading", meaning they will only load their relationship data when you actually access them.
 Because of this, developers often use [eager loading](#eager-loading) to pre-load relationships they know will be accessed after loading the model.
 Eager loading provides a significant reduction in SQL queries that must be executed to load a model's relations.

+To access eager loaded relationship use BaseModel's `getRelation<Related>` method:

+    auto user = User::find(1);

+    for (auto *post : user->getRelation<Post>("posts")) {
+        //
+    }

+As described above TinyORM offers two methods to access relationships; `getRelation` and `getRelationValue`.

+The `getRelation` method is for "eager loaded" relations, when the relationship is not loaded, it throws the exception `RelationNotLoadedError`.
+The `getRelationValue` is for "lazy loading", when the relationship is not loaded, it will load it.

+Both methods have two overloads, the `getRelation<Related, Container = QVector>` overload is for obtaining many type relationships:

+    auto posts = User::find(1)->getRelation<Post>("posts");

+The `getRelation<Related, Tag>` overload is for obtaining "one" type relationships:

+    auto user = Post::find(1)->getRelation<User, Orm::One>("user");

+The same is true for the `getRelationValue` method.

 <a name="eager-loading"></a>
 ## Eager Loading